New Zealand National Party: Opposition (2017–2023)

 On 24 November 2021, Collins announced that Bridges was being demoted and stripped of his portfolios, in what was seen by many inside and outside the caucus (including National MP and Bridges' brother in-law Simon O'Connor) as an act of political revenge.
 O'Connor later announced that he was resigning his portfolios in protest, and demanded Collins' own resignation.
 Collins was removed as leader in an emergency caucus meeting the following morning, with Reti becoming interim leader.
 Christopher Luxon was elected unopposed, with Nicola Willis as his deputy, after Simon Bridges withdrew his candidacy.

 Sixth Government (2023–present)

 During the 2023 general election held on 14 October, National under the leadership of Christopher Luxon defeated the incumbent Labour Party.
 National won 38.08% of the popular vote and gained 48 seats.
 National's traditional coalition partner ACT won 11 seats, leaving a prospective National–ACT coalition just short of a majority with 59 seats.
 National formed a majority government with ACT and New Zealand First, the first three-party coalition under MMP.

+In late January 2026, National and the opposition Labour Party agreed to co-sponsor new legislation targeting modern slavery despite opposition from ACT, National's coalition partner.